 By the mid-'60s, Murphy had begun to recognize his sizable European fan base.
 Along with scores of American expatriates, he spent many years in Europe and didn't even issue his LPs in America during the rest of the '60s.
 Instead, he recorded LPs for British labels including Fontana and Immediate (the latter run by Rolling Stones manager Andrew Loog Oldham).
 Murphy also collaborated with the Clarke-Boland Big Band for 1967's Midnight Mood.
 His frequent nightclub performances and intimate stage presence also earned rave reviews from jazz and vocal critics.
 By the time of his return to America in the early '70s, Murphy had become a major name in vocal jazz.

 With a contract from Muse in hand, Murphy began recording what would become close to two dozen albums for the label, ranging from earthy '70s dates with the Brecker brothers to Jack Kerouac tributes complete with spoken word readings to a two-volume Nat King Cole Songbook series.
 During that period, Murphy was one of the only straight jazz vocalists (other than old-guard names like Sinatra and Tormé) to actually make a living out of his craft.
 He toured relentlessly as well, and remained as hip a name to drop in 1999 as he was in 1959.
-Since the '90s, Murphy has released a handful of albums including Some Time Ago in 2000, Memories of You in 2003, and Love Is What Stays in 2007. ~ John Bush
+After the '90s, Murphy released a handful of albums including Some Time Ago in 2000, Memories of You in 2003, and Love Is What Stays in 2007.
+He died in October 2015 at the age of 83. ~ John Bush